Young Art Project Volunteer – Bristol

 What is Young Art?

-Young Art is coming to Bristol.
-Young Art Project is a volunteer led project, with support and guidance provided by the local contact Zoe at Cancer Research UK.
+Young Art is coming to Bristol!
+Young Art Project is a volunteer led project, with support and guidance provided by the local contact Laura at Cancer Research UK.
 The project encourages young people to express their creativity through art.
 Young people will be invited to create their own art which reflects positive thoughts on those affected by cancer or their own personal challenge in life.
 The project encourages young people to be strong and brave and it raises awareness of mental health, cancer awareness and being resilient and positive when dealing with a difficult situation.
 The children’s artwork will be displayed in an Art Exhibition and a silent auction will help to raise money for children of their own age that are suffering from cancer.
-By volunteering for this Young Art Project you will help to increase cancer awareness within your community and raise significant funds for Cancer Research UK’s life saving work to prevent, diagnose and treat cancer more effectively.
+By volunteering for this Young Art Project you will help to increase cancer awareness within your community and raise significant funds for Cancer Research UK’s life-saving work to prevent, diagnose and treat cancer more effectively.

 We need your passion and drive to make Young Art a reality in your community.
 You can involve friends, families and colleagues to help you and most importantly of all, gain the involvement of children of all ages by reaching out to schools, organisations or the local community.